 Helium gas is available in G2, E2 and D2 gas cylinder sizes.

-All cylinders are designed for transport.
+All cylinders are designed for helium tank refill and transport.

 How Much Helium is Used in Balloons

 The chart below shows how much helium is used in balloons, based on helium cylinder size: